iangreenleaf/blog_house/_drafts/the-rain-garden.md

 TODO pic

 I liked the appearance of these channels a lot and they worked well enough in the first year.
-However, a few design flaws became apparent that I wanted to improve along.
+However, a few design flaws became apparent that I wanted to improve upon.

 First, I had topped off the large rocks with a bunch of smaller gravel-size rocks (also dug up from our yard).
 These kind of ruined the attractive look of the rock, and also seemed to encourage sediment buildup.